yanzhenliu97/Latency-Minimization-for-mmWave-D2D-Mobile-Edge-Computing-Systems/README.md

 I have packed Algorithm 2 as a function and if you want to tune it, please comment the function head and uncomment the tuning part.

-You may need to fine tune the codes under different settings

 The benchmarks is avaible at https://github.com/yuxianghao/Alternating-minimization-algorithms-for-hybrid-precoding-in-millimeter-wave-MIMO-systems